luemonkey123/luemonkey123.github.io/_posts/2025-01-25-Making of docs.md

 ## Inspiration

 I have wanted to start a blog for a while now, but it's kind of taken a backseat in my mind.
-It came back up when I bought a domain name, [evanshen.xyz](evanshen.xyz).
+It came back up when I bought a domain name.
 I thought, "Wouldn't it be cool if I had a blog?"
 Then later I learned about [Github Pages](https://pages.github.com/), free hosting, and I also thought, "What can I do with this?"
 Then I watched a little bit of the aforementioned video from [NetworkChuck](https://www.youtube.com/@NetworkChuck) and then I started research.

 ## Research